 Hard engineering schemes may be the only short-term solution to the loss of Catalan beaches, but they have a history of unexpected effects and may have huge consequences to the areas down the coast.
 The consequences of beach replenishment are equally uncertain.
+The grain size of the sediment is critical in affecting beach permeability and the absorption of wave energy, as the Weymouth, U.K. authorities discovered in 1996.
+A replenished beach protecting the Preston coast road was transformed from relatively permeable to relatively impermeable due to the smaller grain size of the imported material.
+The result?
+Waves simply ran up the beach on to the road.

 Perhaps the best solution, at least for the present, is a shoreline management plan for the whole Catalan coast.
 This would offer a strategic approach to shoreline management and attempt to co-ordinate activities between coastal authorities and address the conflicts between competing interests.
 The long-term approach may be to rethink the intense development of the coastline, and work with the natural processes rather than against them.
+It may be unrealistic, however to hope for the return of the salt marshes to the Maresme!